Shawn Amos

 Shawn Ellis Amos (born September 13, 1967) is an American songwriter, author, blues singer, record producer and digital marketing entrepreneur.

-Amos is best known as blues singer and harmonica player, “The Reverend Shawn Amos.”
+Amos is best known as blues singer and harmonica player, "The Reverend Shawn Amos."
 He has released multiple studio, live, single and extended-play titles under the moniker.

 Personal background

 Amos was born in New York.
-He is the youngest son of Famous Amos chocolate chip cookie founder Wally Amos and the only son of Shirley Ellis Amos, (professionally known as Shirl-ee May in the early 1960s).
-Throughout Amos' childhood and adulthood, his mother suffered from schizoaffective disorder and ultimately committed suicide in 2003.
+He is the youngest son of Famous Amos chocolate chip cookie founder Wally Amos and the only son of Shirley Ellis Amos (professionally known as Shirl-ee May in the early 1960s).
+Throughout Amos' childhood and adulthood, his mother suffered from schizoaffective disorder and ultimately died by suicide in 2003.
 The trauma of the event and his subsequent discovery of her early singing career were the inspiration behind his 2005 album release Thank You Shirl-ee May.

 Like his father, Amos worked in the William Morris Agency mailroom.
 Amos attended New York University Tisch School of the Arts.
-He left in the middle of his senior year to pursue a “first-look” deal with A&M Films as a screenwriter.
+He left in the middle of his senior year to pursue a "first-look" deal with A&M Films as a screenwriter.
 In 2011, The Huffington Post published a four-part series chronicling his childhood in 1970s Los Angeles.

 Amos married actress Marta Martin in 1999.
 The couple divorced in 2018.
 They have three children.
-Amos’ half-sister, Sarah Amos, is an executive at Marvel Entertainment.
+Amos' half-sister, Sarah Amos, is an executive at Marvel Entertainment.